-A number of law enforcement agencies operate independently and collaboratively in addition to the regulatory AML framework
+A number of law enforcement agencies operate independently and collaboratively in addition to the regulatory AML framework established in accordance with the FATF, APG and UN instruments.
+Governmental examples of strategic planning, such as the 2017 Foreign Policy White Paper, demonstrate Australia's commitment to create a regional environment that is hostile to money laundering.
 The section below focuses primarily on the role of Australian financial intelligence and law enforcement agencies operating within the APAC region.
 The Australian government seeks to continue its leadership in promoting global standards for combatting money laundering.
-Amongst other efforts, the Australian government has made express provision for increased bilateral cooperation and diplomatic engagement with international law enforcement partners.16
+Amongst other efforts, the Australian government has made express provision for increased bilateral cooperation and diplomatic engagement with international law enforcement partners.18